Takazudo/jQuery.ImgLoader/README.md

 ### ChainLoader

 ChainLoader limits the number of img loading executed at once.
 BasicLoader sometimes gets troubled when the number of imgs were huge.
-It's tough work to load 100 imgs at once for the browsers.
+It's tough work to load 100 imgs at once for browsers.
 If you specify 3 as pipesize, ChainLoader doesnot loads 4 or more imgs at once.
 This may help you to reduce the loads to the browser, and also keeps the loading order.

 #### basics